As seen in Recycling Today.

 The application is critical to Leadpoint.
 Once candidates get to the application, they are in the system as an employee record.
 That allows Leadpoint to stay in contact with the applicant throughout his or her life cycle with the company.

 The initial premise of moving candidates through the application process and into scheduling was to get people to show up for their interviews.
-“We knew if we could get people to the interview, we could convert the best of them into employees,” Hudson says.
+The company knew that if it could get people to the interview, they could convert the best of them into employees.

 After just a few months with its newest technology teammate, Leadpoint says its candidate flow is more efficient, people are scheduling appointments and candidates are showing up prepared and ready for the next step in the hiring process.